yxor/paintpix/README.md

 -	~Fix UndoManager~

--	Add primaryColor and SecondaryColor pickers
+-	~Add primaryColor and SecondaryColor pickers~

--	Add new image dialog
+-	~Add new image dialog~

--	Add save Image dialog with scaling and stuff
+-	~Add save Image dialog with scaling and stuff~

--	Fix layout and make it pretty and cute uwu
+-	~Fix layout and make it pretty and cute uwu~ kinda

 -	More Image formats support

--	Menu bar and sub menus
+-	~Menu bar and sub menus~

--	Add keybindings for **Everything**
+-	Add keybindings and submenus for **Everything**

 -	...